mila-iqia/paperoni/src/paperoni/web/assets/help.md

 The [Latest Group](/latest-group) page helps discover recently published papers.
 You can set an anchor date and a window (days back/forward) to find new papers.
+The anchor date is the center of the search window: Paperoni searches from `anchor date - days back` to `anchor date + days forward` (inclusive).
+For example, if the anchor date is `2026-02-19`, with `days back = 30` and `days forward = 0`, the interval is `2026-01-20` to `2026-02-19`.
+If you set `days forward = 7`, the interval becomes `2026-01-20` to `2026-02-26`.
 Results are split into peer-reviewed publications and preprints.
 A newsletter can be generated from these results.

 # Capabilities {: #capabilities}